Toate pînzele sus

-Toate pînzele sus is a TV series of the Romanian Television (TVR), a film adaptation of the novel of the same name, Toate pînzele sus! ("All Sails Up!"), written by Radu Tudoran.
+Toate pînzele sus is a TV series of the Romanian Television (TVR), adapted from the novel of the same name, Toate pînzele sus! ("All Sails Up!"), written by Radu Tudoran.

 Plot summary

-Produced between 1976 and 1978, the series is presents the adventures, which became legendary, of two friends, the Romanian Anton Lupan and the French Pierre Vaillant.
+Produced between 1976 and 1978, the series presents the adventures, which became legendary, of two friends, the Romanian Anton Lupan and the French Pierre Vaillant.
 Anton Lupan leaves in search of the schooner L'Esperance, his and his friends' ship, without knowing that it has been attacked by pirates.
-But, above all, he is searching for Pierre, so they can leave together for an unknown land; which those who have tried to penetrate this land have died or have returned, after terrible trials, without success in exploring it.
+But, above all, he is searching for Pierre, so they can leave together for an unknown land; those who have tried to penetrate this land have died or have returned, after terrible trials, without success in exploring it.
 He finds the ship, but no one knows anything about his friend.
-Anton Lupan is forced to leave alone to journey over the Atlantic, with Tierra del Fuego his destination.
+Anton Lupan is forced to leave alone to journey over the Atlantic, with Tierra del Fuego as his destination.
 The crew has many adventures, facing Moorish pirates and trying to save the cook when he gets in trouble by making reckless bets in Latin American ports.
 The men are courageous and upright, and so they manage to overcome all their trials and follow their captain with confidence in searching for his missing friend.